tenbyte/patchme/README.md

 You can automate this process to run daily, ensuring PatchMe always has up-to-date version data for all your systems.

+## Fast Integration with AI

+You can also use the provided prompt in examples/gpt-prompt.md to create your own AI assistant for generating ingestion scripts.
+By pasting this prompt into ChatGPT or a similar tool, you can quickly build a tailored assistant that interactively asks for required variables and paths, then generates a robust pm_ingest.sh script for your environment.
+This approach enables you to automate script creation for any system, making onboarding and integration even faster.

+For details and an example prompt, see [examples/gpt-prompt.md](./examples/gpt-prompt.md).

 ## Installation: Getting Started